data-to-insight/patch/README.md

 https://sfdl.org.uk/patch

-This is a [directory of web applications](https://sfdl.org.uk/patch) using only Python that run entirely in the browser.
+This is a [directory of web applications](https://sfdl.org.uk/patch) built with Python.
+The apps run entirely in the browser.
 It uses mainly two libraries:

 - [streamlit](https://docs.streamlit.io/) - web applications using simple python code.
 Check the documentation to learn how to write apps.
 - [stlite](https://github.com/whitphx/stlite) - allows to use stramlit in the browser (using pyodide).
 If you're just writing apps, you don't have to worry about this.

-All you need to do is to write your own streamlit apps and they will be accessible from and running within any browser - all the data a user uploads or the analysis/charts/tables made by the python code are all processed within the browser.
-You
+All you need to do is to write your own streamlit apps and they will be accessible from the directory of apps.

 # How to start